JNRowe/hubugs/doc/templates.rst

 Filters
 -------

-:mod:`gh_bugs` defines the following filters beyond the huge range of excellent `built-in filters`_ in Jinja_:
+:mod:`hubugs` defines the following filters beyond the huge range of excellent `built-in filters`_ in Jinja_:

 .. note::

-   If you write extra filters that you believe could be of use to other :mod:`gh_bugs` users please consider posting them in an issue_ or pushing them to a fork on GitHub_, so that others can benefit from your work.
+   If you write extra filters that you believe could be of use to other :mod:`hubugs` users please consider posting them in an issue_ or pushing them to a fork on GitHub_, so that others can benefit from your work.

 ``colourise``